bcit-ci/CodeIgniter/user_guide_src/source/libraries/email.rst

 		:rtype:	string

-		Returns a string containing any server messages, the email headers, and the email messsage.
+		Returns a string containing any server messages, the email headers, and the email message.
 Useful for debugging.

 		You can optionally specify which parts of the message should be printed.
 		Valid options are: **headers**, **subject**, **body**.